 But there are a ton of wonderful board games out there that are perfect for your preschooler while also fun for the rest of us!

-Go Fish!
-Card Game: Swim with the sharks and lunch with the lobsters!
-Go Fish is a great way for young kids to learn how to play cards – how to hold them, how to deal, how to read the numbers, how to take turns.
-The game set includes instructions for a simple game and a challenging game.
-The art is fun and friendly and very modern and the package makes a great gift!
+Go Fish is a great way for young kids to learn how to play cards – how to hold them, how to deal, how to read the numbers, and how to be polite by taking turns.